 Creating the new division was not easy; several obstacles had to be overcome.
 These obstacles included identifying the requisite number (over 600) of potential members, and navigating the political currents within APA at that time.
-But thanks to the efforts of Dr. Art Teicher and others, Division 49 was approved by APA's Council of Representatives in February of 1991.
+But thanks to the efforts of Art Teicher, PhD, and others, Div.
+49 was approved by APA's Council of Representatives in February 1991.
 Later that year, the society offered its first official program of convention activities in San Francisco.

-Much has happened since then, so we urge you to read a paper by Dr. Michael Andronico that recounts the history of Division 49 in much more detail.
-That paper appears in a book entitled Unification Through Division: Histories of the Divisions of the APA (Volume 3), edited by Dr. Donald Drewsbury and published by APA.
+Much has happened since then, so we urge you to read a paper by Michael Andronico, PhD, that recounts the history of Div.
+49 in much more detail.
+That paper appears in a book entitled Unification Through Division: Histories of the Divisions of the APA (Vol. 3), edited by Donald Drewsbury, PhD, and published by APA.
 It makes for fascinating reading.

-Join Division 49 and become a part of the society's history.
+Join Div.
+49 and become a part of the society's history.

-expanding the training of graduate students to include group dynamics; and,
+Expanding the training of graduate students to include group dynamics.